Peripli/specification/api.md

 | username* | string | username |
 | password* | string | password |

-\* Fields with an asterisk are RENQUIRED.
+\* Fields with an asterisk are REQUIRED.

 ## State Object